I need additional information on how to set up an HTTP Transaction sensor, especially on how to find out the correct POSTDATA settings.

 Getting POSTDATA via Developer Tools

 By using your web browser's developer tools, you can get the POSTDATA in a few mouse clicks.
-The developer tools help you to find out the URLs and the POSTDATA strings that are sent to a web server while surfing a sequence of URLs.
+The developer tools help you to find out the URLs and the POSTDATA strings that are sent to a web server while visiting a sequence of URLs.

 Opening Developer Tools in Chrome